 The size of the 4th International Conference on Language and Education, as compared to the three previous events, illustrates the growing weight of evidence for MTB-MLE, both in breadth and depth.
 There is now a wide variety of contextualised examples of the impact of successful MTB-MLE programmes from many different situations around the world.
-We also now know better what works and what does not.
+This helps us to know better what works and what does not, and what might need to be adapted in another context.

-- Three non-negotiable principles of MTB-MLE include: - Strong and effective promotion of fluency and literacy in all languages, - Effective environment for literacy (in its broadest sense), - Learner empowerment encouraging students to create new power relations together.
+- Three non-negotiable principles of MTB-MLE include: - Effective promotion of oral fluency and literacy in all languages for as long as possible, - Builds upon learners social and cultural knowledge and experience, - Empowers learners by encouraging students to collaborate and innovate, creating new power relations together.